common-workflow-language/user_guide/_extras/recommended-practices.md

 &#9744; `format` should be specified for all input and output `File`s.
 Bioinformatics tools should use format identifiers from [EDAM][edam-example].
 See also `iana:text/plain`, `iana:text/tab-separated-values` with `$namespaces: { iana: "https://www.iana.org/assignments/media-types/" }`.
 [Full IANA media type list][iana-types] (also known as MIME types).

+&#9744; Refer to all individuals and organizations using unambiguous identifiers like [ORCID][orcid].

 &#9744; Mark all input and output `File`s that are read or written to in a streaming compatible way (once, no random-access), as `streamable: true`.

 &#9744; Each `CommandLineTool` description should focus on a single operation only, even if the (sub)command is capable of more.